-U. S. HISTORY & GOVERNMENT (2200) - (Required - 11th grade) (AP US History and Government may be substituted)
+U. S. HISTORY & GOVERNMENT (2200)

 Taken in eleventh grade, U. S. History & Government is a chronological survey of United States history and the development of American democracy, beginning with exploration of North America, and continuing to present day.
 It explores America as a developing industrial and post-industrial nation, and examines Constitutional and legal issues which have shaped the nation.
 The course includes a study of the problems of a dynamic industrial society in an increasingly complex world.
 This course meets the New York State Board of Regents curriculum standards and is fully aligned to the Common Core Standards.
 There is a focus on literacy and an emphasis on vocabulary and reading informational texts and primary sources.
 Full course credit cannot be given unless students pass both the course and the Regents Exam.